 Buses –The most common form of public transport in the country are buses also known as colectivos.
 Bus stops are scattered all over the streets of Argentina but you may have some difficulty finding them.
 You can ask some locals for directions or use The Como Llego bus app to figure out bus routes and bus stop locations.

 Buses are also an affordable and comfortable option for long-distance travel in the country.
 Bus fares may vary according to the company of the bus but they’re sometimes fixed.
-There are also long-distance buses that allow inter-city travel for overnight or day trips such as from Buenos Aires to Mendoza.
+Long-distance buses allow inter-city travel for overnight or day trips such as from Buenos Aires to Mendoza.

 Trains – Argentina has a suburban train line that connects Buenos Aires with the surrounding areas such as Cordoba and Posadas.
 These trains are an affordable long-distance traveling option as well.
 You can choose from three different classes of trains, from economy class to a private cabin for two people.
 Mendoza also has an operational tram system.